omarathon/ambient-messenger/README.md

 ## Functionality

-Below is a tl;dr for the main methods provided by the ``AmbientMessenger``:
+Below is a tl;dr for the main methods provided by the [AmbientMessenger](src/main/java/dev/omarathon/ambientmessenger/AmbientMessenger.java):

-- ``sendMessage`` - Send an ambient message to a given Player.
-You must provide the Player to send it to, the String of the message and the SQL Timestamp for when the message will expire.
-If the player is online, it's sent to them instantly as normal.
+- ``sendMessage`` - Send an ambient message to a given [Player](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/Player.html).
+You must provide the [Player](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/Player.html) to send it to, the String of the message and the SQL [Timestamp](https://docs.oracle.com/javase/8/docs/api/java/sql/Timestamp.html) for when the message will expire.
+If the [Player](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/Player.html) is online, it's sent to them instantly as normal.
 Otherwise, it's sent to them when they re-join the server, if it has not expired.
 - ``beginGarbageCollector`` - Constructs a [ScheduledGarbageCollector](src/main/java/dev/omarathon/ambientmessenger/garbagecollector/ScheduledGarbageCollector.java) and sets it running with either the given cooldown or a default one.
 Note that it's ran as soon as this method is called, and then it will be ran indefinitely on a cooldown as specified.
 - ``emptyQueue`` - An additional admin method for if you'd like to cancel all of the ambient messages in the queue (essentially empties the internal database table).